Koi Aap Sa

 Koi Aap Sa is a 2005 Indian Hindi romance film directed by Partho Mitra.
 It stars Aftab Shivdasani, Dipannita Sharma and Anita Hassanandani in pivotal roles.
-It was released on October 14, 2005.
+It was released on 14 October 2005.

 Plot

 Rohan and Simi are childhood friends.
-Rohan likes a girl from college named Preeti and Simi helps bring Rohan and Preeti closer.
-However, Preeti feels awkward, insecure and jealous; because she feels Rohan and Simi's friendship is getting in the way.
-At this point, Simi's fiancé Vicky enters with his good friend Ranjit, Preeti comes to find out that Vicky is Simi's fiancé and that they're engagement party is to be held tomorrow.
-At the engagement party Simi dances with Vicky and Rohan dances with Preeti.
-After the engagement party Vicky flies out on a business trip, whilst Rohan, Simi and Preeti attend a party.
-At the party, whilst Rohan and Preeti are dancing, Ranjit visits Simi, he says he was on the way to the airport but wanted to give Simi a gift before he left, as her family looked after him very well during his trip in India.
-Ranjit says he left the gift in the cab and persuades Simi to follow him to the cab to get the gift.
+Rohan likes a girl from college named Preeti, and Simi helps bring Rohan and Preeti closer.
+However, Preeti feels awkward, insecure, and jealous because she feels Rohan and Simi's friendship is getting in the way.
+At this point, Simi's fiancé Vicky enters with his good friend Ranjit.
+Preeti comes to find out that Vicky is Simi's fiancé and that their engagement party is to be held tomorrow.
+At the engagement party, Simi dances with Vicky, and Rohan dances with Preeti.
+After the engagement party, Vicky flies out on a business trip, while Rohan, Simi, and Preeti attend a party.
+At the party, whilst Rohan and Preeti are dancing, Ranjit visits Simi; he says he was on the way to the airport but wanted to give Simi a gift before he left, as her family looked after him very well during his trip in India.
+Ranjit says he left the gift in the cab and persuaded Simi to follow him to the cab to get the gift.
 However, before they could reach the cab, Ranjit pushes Simi into a spare room and brutally rapes her.
-Simi calls out Rohan's name but by the time Rohan comes, it's too late.
-Rohan chases the cab that Ranjit is in, but Ranjit's cab meets with an accident and Ranjit dies.
+Simi calls out Rohan's name, but by the time Rohan comes, it's too late.
+Rohan chases the cab that Ranjit is in, but Ranjit's cab meets with an accident, and Ranjit dies.
 Simi doesn't tell Vicky and wants to wait to tell him in person.
-Whilst on the way to pick Vicky from the airport, Simi is on the phone with Rohan, when she has an accident.
-At the hospital, the Doctor tells Rohan that Simi is pregnant and abortion shouldn't be considered as it is very risky, which Vicky overhears.
-No one believes, Simi when she tells them that Ranjit raped her, Simi's parents and Vicky blame Rohan and Vicky calls off the engagement and leaves.
+While on the way to pick Vicky from the airport, Simi is on the phone with Rohan when she has an accident.
+At the hospital, the doctor tells Rohan that Simi is pregnant and abortion shouldn't be considered as it is very risky, which Vicky overhears.
+No one believes Simi when she tells them that Ranjit raped her; Simi's parents and Vicky blame Rohan, and Vicky calls off the engagement and leaves.
 Rohan decides to accept Simi and the baby and proposes to her to save her from humiliation; they get engaged.
-Just as the wedding is approaching, and Simi is heavily pregnant, Vicky returns.
-He realized he was wrong and asks for a second chance, Simi agrees.
+Just as the wedding is approaching and Simi is heavily pregnant, Vicky returns.
+He realizes he was wrong and asks for a second chance; Simi agrees.
 Rohan pretends to be happy for Simi, but he's really heartbroken, as he truly loves Simi.
-At Rohan's football match, Simi explains to Vicky that they're only pretending to be a couple, so that Rohan and Preeti can get back together.
+At Rohan's football match, Simi explains to Vicky that they're only pretending to be a couple so that Rohan and Preeti can get back together.
 Preeti enters and tells Simi that Rohan loves Simi and only Simi.
-At this point, Simi gets labour pains and everyone rushes her to the hospital.
-Simi gives birth to a baby girl and when the nurse asks who the father is she says Rohan's name.
+At this point, Simi gets labour pains, and everyone rushes her to the hospital.
+Simi gives birth to a baby girl, and when the nurse asks who the father is, she says Rohan's name.
 After this, both Simi and Rohan are together.